Quick start

 }

-class, which is an abstract class
+The Person class extends the Person_Base class, which is an abstract class

 generated by the Fénix Framework that implements the structural aspects of the

-entity (likewise for any other entity defined in a DML file).
+Person entity (likewise for any other entity defined in a DML file).

-To conclude this example, we just have to write our HelloWorld
+To conclude this example, we just have to write our HelloWorld application,

 which, as mentioned, will create the new people and then, ask all of them to